Canada’s Stockholm syndrome

 To say this is regrettable is an understatement.
 Canadians have built and operated oil pipelines safely since 1862, when the first one was constructed to deliver crude from an Ontario oil field.
 The national economy was largely built on energy exploration, development and export.
 Yet modern-day opposition to the industry, which is choking off investment and growth, has been substantially funded and encouraged by the very companies and CEOs who inherited that legacy.

 CEOs and politicians who directed shareholder and taxpayer money to anti-energy activists might be more to blame than the three Federal Court of Appeal judges who blocked the Trans Mountain pipeline expansion.
 They are key enablers of the poor public policies hurting Alberta and Canada.

 One can only hope their blind faith in buying “social licence” has ended.
 Some of those same politicians and CEOs are now clamouring for more investment, which suggests the Canadian policy environment governing resource extraction might have, finally, hit bottom.
 But the effect of such past, funded anti-energy advocacy from foreign and domestic donors is a long way from being fully played out.

 Mark Milke is a writer for Canadians for Affordable Energy, and a founding editorial board member of C2C Journal.
 He is a public policy analyst and author of five books.
-His newest, Ralph vs. Rachel: A Tale of Two Alberta Premiers, will be released in November.
+His newest books is Ralph vs. Rachel: A tale of two Alberta premiers.
 Photo credit: Pixabay.